-Canopus Hill Professional Review and Guide
+Canopus Hill Professional Guide

 "This pleasant hike follows the Appalachian Trail through hollows and drainages crisscrossed by old stone walls, the remnants of a settlement dating back to the 1700s.
 It concludes with an ascent of Canopus Hill, where you can get the northernmost view of the New York skyline from the Appalachian Trail.